Building Models to Forecast the Future

 Dr. Steve Leitman (FSU, adjunct) has worked in the Apalachicola basin for over 40 years for federal and state government organizations as well as for several NGO's.
 On the ABSI project Dr. Leitman is evaluating fresh water inflow to the Apalachicola estuary under a range of reservoir management scenarios and alternate climate scenarios (Model No. 1).
 He is working closely with U. S. Army Corps of Engineers modelers to ensure model coordination.
 For more about the hydrologic model, see "Freshwater Inflow Modelling".

-Dr. Steve Morey (Florida A&M NOAA Center for Coastal & Marine Ecosystems) is a physical oceanographer working with ABSI to characterize the reciprocal transfers of water that occur between Apalachicola Bay and the Gulf of Mexico (Model No. 2).
+Dr. Steve Morey (Florida A&M NOAA Center for Coastal & Marine Ecosystems) is a physical oceanographer working with ABSI to characterize the reciprocal transfers of water that occur between Apalachicola Bay and the Gulf of America (Model No. 2).

 Dr. Edward Camp (University of Florida Fisheries & Aquatic Sciences) is an interdisciplinary scientist who focuses on the ecology and human dimension aspects of managing fisheries & aquaculture.
 He will develop socioecological and spatially explicit oyster population models that will be used to evaluate management and restoration options under different environmental conditions.